Givaa/Givaa/README.md

 ## I'm a student of Computer Science in UNISA!

 - 🌱 I’m currently learning everything
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Learn more about security
 - ⚡ Fun fact: I'm a pizza-fanboy

 ### Connect with me: